Homemade Self-Rising Cornbread is crusty outside, moist and tender inside. The bottom and side crusts are thoroughly baked.

 Buttermilk is a key ingredient because it adds flavor, moisture, and helps cornbread develop a beautiful brown crust while baking.

 When whole milk is used, the cornbread tends to have a pale brown color.
-It doesn’t develop that deep, golden brown crust.
-Plus, it tastes bland to me.
+It doesn’t develop a deep, brown crust.
+Plus, it tastes bland in my opinion. bland to me.

 THE CORNBREAD BATTER